stevleibelt/General_Howtos/operation_system/windows/10/general.md

-# versions
+# Versions

 * N - for europe
 * KN - for south korea
 * SLP - only one language is installed

-## what is not inside the N or KN edition?
+## What is not inside the N or KN edition?

 As you well see, the N or KN version simple comes with less spy-/bloatware.
 You will use an free as in freedom [webbrowser](https://www.mozilla.org/firefox) or [video player](https://www.vlc.org) anyway.